sherkzein/PaymentFundamentals/_posts/2018-08-20-bananas copy.md

 author: jill
 color: red
 featured: true
-cardtitle: WHAT ARE <br /> DIGITAL WALLETS <br /> & HOW THEY WORK
+cardtitle: HOW ONLINE <br /> CARD PAYMENTS <br /> WORK
-title: Card Payments
+title: Bank Accounts
-rating: 9
+rating: 10
 ---
 A banana is an edible fruit – botanically a berry – produced by several kinds of large herbaceous flowering plants in the genus Musa.